Dashlane Reviews& Product Details

 The solution is in your passwords and the state of your digital security

-More than 60 million people use password managers to save numerous passwords, and the number is expanding by the day.
+More than 60 million people use password managers to save numerous passwords, and the number is expanding daily.
 There are several password managers available.
 Consumers should compare and contrast each to learn about their features, security features, and unique functioning.

 Hackers focus on people who have weak, easy-to-crack passwords.
 A weak password is responsible for almost 80% of all hacking attempts.
 As a result, consumers must strengthen the precautions they take to protect themselves online.
-Unfortunately, barely one out of every two customers create unique, complicated passwords or use passphrases for their accounts.
+Unfortunately, barely one in every two customers create unique, complicated passwords or uses passphrases for their accounts.

 Worse, 50 percent of customers use the same password for various websites.
 As a result, consumers use password managers to strengthen their online security in the fight against hackers.